-ACE recommends you read all other information available on the ACE website relating to the application as well as the information provided in this section.
-The bottom of this page also addresses many of the common misconceptions Australian graduates have about applying to and working in New Zealand.
+ACE recommends you read all other information available on the ACE RMO website relating to the application as well as the information provided in this section.
+The bottom of this page also addresses many of the common questions Australian graduates have about applying to and working in New Zealand.

 For information about gaining registration in New Zealand, check out Medical Council New Zealand's Registration information for final year Australian medical students.

-The policy set by the New Zealand District Health Boards (DHBs) is that each applicant is required to identify, discuss and agree with three of the Senior Medical Officers (SMO)/ General Practitioners (GPs) who have supervised them clinically in their final year, to act as referees.
-The referees must be vocationally registered in the specialty within which they are working and have observed your clinical work in an Australian health setting or in an equivalent setting recognised by the Medical Council of New Zealand (MCNZ).
-To see a list of MCNZ Comparable health countries please click here
+The policy set by Te Whatu Ora is that each applicant is required to identify and request three Senior Medical Officers (SMO)/ General Practitioners (GPs) who have supervised them clinically in their final year, to act as referees.
+The referees must be vocationally registered in the speciality within which they are working and have observed your clinical work in an Australian health setting or in an equivalent setting recognised by the Medical Council of New Zealand (MCNZ).
+To see a list of MCNZ Comparable health countries please click here.

 ACE will allow a few exceptions to this if you are on an overseas clinical work experience position during the first half of your final year: